-[Settings] opens the RealDrums Settings dialog.
+The [Settings] button opens the RealDrums Settings dialog.

-[Rebuild] builds the list of RealDrums present as folders in the Drums folder.
-If you add new drum styles, press this button to update the list.
-RealDrums made by you (or others) that are added by you to the Drums folder also appear in the RealDrums Picker dialog.
+[Rebuild] builds the list of RealDrums present as folders in the Band-in-a-Box/Drums folder.
+If you add new RealDrums, press this button to update the list.
+(These are stored in a Band-in-a-Box/Data/DrumFolderNames.txt file.)

-[Copy List] saves the current list with all information to a tab-delimited .txt file and opens it in TextEdit.
-In TextEdit copy all and paste it into a spreadsheet such as an Excel file.
+[Copy List] saves the current list with all information to a tab-delimited .txt file and opens it in Notepad.
+In Notepad copy all and paste it into a spreadsheet such as an Excel file.
 You can then apply a hierarchical sorting of the list.